Skip to main content

 Once a third party application has been added (as detailed above) you can then add the mappings between the users' names in that application and the TASS.web user name.

-Example: The third party application 'My School Intranet' has the Bell family with a code of 'bellm'.
+The third-party application 'My School Intranet' lists the Bell family under the code 'bellm'.
 This can be mapped to the TASS.web user code 'BELL001'.

-Example: The third party application 'ABC Portal' has the Bell family with a code of 'bellm@nowhere.com'.
+The third-party application 'ABC Portal' has the Bell family with a code of 'bellm@nowhere.com'.
 This can be mapped to the TASS.web user code 'BELL001'.

-To add a user mapping for an application, click the 'User Mappings' link to display a blank 'SSO User Mappings' screen.
+To add a user mapping for an application, click the 'User Mappings' link in the Action column to display a blank 'SSO User Mappings' screen.

 Use the 'Product' filter to display the user mappings for a specific portal.
-This can be used to delete mappings for a 'Product' by clicking the 'All' button then click the 'Delete' button.
+This can also be used to delete mappings for a 'Product' by clicking the 'All' button, then clicking the 'Delete' button.

 TASS/Portal